jeffpatton1971/pattontech/_posts/2007-07-23-howto-deploy-windows-xp-via-wds-on-win2k3.md

 2. Choose “Create Capture Boot Image”
 3. Provide an Image Name and Description
 4. You must also provide a location to store the file
-  a.
-The default location is RemoteInstallbootx86Images
+   - The default location is RemoteInstallbootx86Images
 5. Clicking Next starts the capture image creation process